IvoNet/docker-openvpn/purevpn-proxy/README.md

 ```
 * remove `-it --rm` if you are happy with how it works and want to start it from DSM

-NOTE: On synology it does not seam to work due to this message, that I have not yet solved HELP APPRECIATED:
+NOTE: On synology it does not seem to work due to this message:

 ```text
 ERROR: Cannot open TUN/TAP dev /dev/net/tun: No such file or directory (errno=2)
 ```

+The blog mentioned above will help you solve this error :-)

 Daemon mode: